n-n2/me-scripts/README.md

 All scripts will use api and in some cases util libraries, so make sure those are in your Lua Scripts folder already.

 ## Current Scripts
-Swarm Fisher - [Relative Link](SwarmFisher.lua) - *Fishes and banks catches at the deap sea swarm Note: In Leagues this completes the 80 pt monkfish, 200 pt cave fish, 200 pt sail fish & 200 pt blue blubber jellies tasks.*
+[Swarm Fisher](SwarmFisher.lua) - *Fishes and banks catches at the deap sea swarm Note: In Leagues this completes the 80 pt monkfish, 200 pt cave fish, 200 pt sail fish & 200 pt blue blubber jellies tasks.*